-T-Mobile U.S. workers worry Sprint deal will mean job losses
+T-Mobile US workers worry Sprint deal will mean job losses

 WASHINGTON (Reuters) - T-Mobile US retail employees and technicians delivered a letter late Tuesday for Deutsche Telekom CEO Tim Hoettges, seeking assurances that their jobs and paychecks will be safe if the wireless carrier is allowed to merge with Sprint, its smaller rival.

-T-Mobile United, with about 500 members and backed by the Communication Workers of America and the German union ver.di, urged Hoettges to “make solid and verifiable” assurances that jobs will be safe, paychecks will not shrink and management will not interfere in union activities.
+T-Mobile Workers United, with about 500 members and backed by the Communications Workers of America and the German union ver.di, urged Hoettges to “make solid and verifiable” assurances that jobs will be safe, paychecks will not shrink and management will not interfere in union activities.

 Deutsche Telekom, which owns 63% of T-Mobile, did not immediately reply to a request for comment.